vinavfx/ComfyUI-for-Nuke/README.md

 2 . websocket-client

-3 - ComfyUI-VideoHelperSuite (required to load images and sequences)
+3 - ComfyUI-HQ-Image-Save (required to load images and sequences and work with EXR)

 ## Installation